 OUR STORY

-While Arlecchino has been serving Inverclyde authentic Italian cuisine since 1966, our roots run much deeper.
+In 2026, Arlecchino celebrates 60 years of serving Inverclyde authentic Italian cuisine, but our roots run much deeper.

 Our story begins in 1908, when Nonno Mazzoni left the village of Castiglione Vara, near La Spezia, to find work abroad.
 After serving his country in World War I, he married Nonna Eda, and in 1921, the couple arrived in Greenock.
 They established Mazzoni’s Café, a spot that quickly became a local favourite.
 By 1927, they had moved to our current premises, expanding the business alongside their sons, Dino and Bruno, before retiring to Italy in 1962.